tier6tank/doubles/trunk/dupfinder/readme.txt

 b) Windows:

-In windows follow the following steps:
+In windows follow the following steps (see also technical note 0021):

-If you haven't build wxWidgets with your preferred options yet, run the make-utility of your compiler, so that the setup.h gets copied to the lib/*_lib/msw*/ directory (define UNICODE=0|1 and BUILD=release|debug as you want).
-Then you can stop the beginning compilation via Strg+C.
+Edit your setup.h file (in lib/*_lib/msw*/wx); if it does not exist, you have to run make once, but you need not wait until the compilation exits, because the setup.h file is created at the beginning (press Ctrl+c).
-This step if only necessary if the setup.h file does not yet exist.
+Choose the right options (UNICODE=[0/1], BUILD=[release|debug]).

-Then you have to edit all the lib/*_lib/msw*/setup.h files and also the file wx/include/setup_inc.h before you compile the wxWidgets library.
+Then you have to edit all the lib/*_lib/msw*/setup.h files before you compile the wxWidgets library (again):
 Change in all files the line

 #define wxUSE_STD_IOSTREAM 0